Skip to content

 6) Donations to The PAFNW (Pacific Association of First Nations Women)

-As part of this event we have the option of donation to the Pacific Association of First Nations Women for their scholarship fund for Indigenous women and girls.
+As part of this event we have the option of donation to the Pacific Association of First Nations Women for their program fund for Indigenous women and girls.
 This is a concrete way - beyond land acknowledgement - to redistribute some of our collective financial privilege to support Indigenous women.

 • Photo of the user